pokke1/WhistleX/README.md

 npx hardhat run scripts/deploy.ts --network localhost
 ```

 The script prints the deployed `IntelPoolFactory` address.
 Copy it for the backend env.
+On a fresh Hardhat localhost run, it will typically be `0x5FbDB2315678afecb367f032d93F642f64180aa3`, but always rely on the address printed by your own deploy run.

 4) **Configure backend env**